kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 }
 ```

-If your application takes advantage of security policies to grant permissions to particular codebases, you may want to use the **PrivilegedThreadFactory** factory method in Executors to construct your thread factory.
+If your application takes advantage of security policies to grant permissions to particular code bases, you may want to use the **PrivilegedThreadFactory** factory method in Executors to construct your thread factory.
 It creates pool thread that have the same permissions, **AccessControlContext**, and **contextClassLoader** as the thread creating the **privilegedThreadFactory**.
 Otherwise, threads created by the thread pool inherit permissions from whatever client happens to be calling execute or submit ath the time a new thread is needed, which could cause confusing security-related exceptions.

 ### 8.3.5 Customizing ThreadPoolExecutor After Construction
 - Most of the options passed to the ThreadPoolExecutor constructors can also be modified after construction via setters (such as the core thread pool size, maximum thread pool size, keep-alive time, thread factory, and rejected execution handler).